Jean-Francois-C/Windows-Penetration-Testing/Defense evasion (examples)/ShellCodeLoader2/README.md

     - Exit if making an uncommon API call fails (i.e. we are running in an AV sandbox that can't emulating it)
   - Compatible with shellcodes of multiple C2 frameworks such as Metasploit and Havoc

-#### TESTS
-- Succesfully tested on a Windows 10 x64 laptop (target) with Windows Defender enabled (without 'Automatic sample submission') and shellcodes of multiple C2 frameworks (in C# format & encrypted with XOR cipher algorithm)

 #### INPUT (Shellcode formats)
 Your shellcode must be in C# format (see examples below) and then encrypted using XOR cipher algorithm.
 Obviously, both the encrypted shellcode and your XOR key must be added in the file 'CsharpShellCodeLoader.cs' before you compile it.